ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 )

-form acts as a hint to the compiler that the size of the allocation is denoted by the product of the positional arguments at size-index-1
+form tells the compiler that the size of the allocation is denoted by the product of the positional arguments at size-index-1

 and size-index-2